-Readiness for independent practice in direct patient care learning experiences is reflected by a rating of achieved for the residency (ACHR) for at least 50% of goals and objectives in Competency Area R1, and generally occurs in the final 25% of the residency program (or last quarter).
+Readiness for independent practice in direct patient care learning experiences is reflected by a rating of achieved for the residency (ACHR) for the majority of goals and objectives in Competency Area R1.

-At least 75% of learning experiences and overall residency program time must be precepted by a qualified pharmacist preceptor, or a pharmacist preceptor-in-training who is supervised by a qualified pharmacist preceptor.
+In general, two-thirds (2/3) of the required and elective learning experiences, and overall residency program time, must be precepted by a qualified pharmacist preceptor, or a pharmacist preceptor-intraining who is supervised by a qualified pharmacist preceptor.